Craigson/BitmaskBingo/README.md

 `forge test -vv --gas-report`

+Game simulations are tested in `./test/BitmaskBingo.t.sol`, whereas pure game logic is tested in `./test/GameLogic.t.sol`.

 ## Requirements

--   [] Support multiple players in a game
+-   [x] Support multiple players in a game
--   [] Support multiple concurrent games
+-   [x] Support multiple concurrent games
--   [] Each player pays an ERC20 entry fee, transferred on join
+-   [x] Each player pays an ERC20 entry fee, transferred on join
--   [] Winner wins the pot of entry fees, transferred on win
+-   [x] Winner wins the pot of entry fees, transferred on win
--   [] Games have a minimum join duration before start
+-   [x] Games have a minimum join duration before start
--   [] Games have a minimum turn duration between draws
+-   [x] Games have a minimum turn duration between draws
--   [] Admin can update the entry fee, join duration, and turn duration
+-   [x] Admin can update the entry fee, join duration, and turn duration
--   [] Interface exposing a public API (including getters and events) for a dApp to render current **and** historial game state
+-   [x] Interface exposing a public API (including getters and events) for a dApp to render current **and** historial game state
--   [] summary of worst-case gas costs
+-   [x] summary of worst-case gas costs

+## Design

 ### Optimizing storage using bitwise operations